wandss/FileNetPEAPI/README.md

 ```python
 wb = WorkBasket(client, 'Queue_name')
 ```
-###With a WorkBasket object is possible to retrieve information from a workbasket:
+###With a WorkBasket object is possible to retrieve information from a workbasket and manage tasks:

 *Prints the url for the workbasket that is been used.*
 ```python
 wb.url
 ```
-*Prints all the tasks available in the Queue for the given workbasket:*
+*Prints the amount of available tasks in the Queue for the given workbasket:*
 ```python
 wb.getElementsCount()
 ```